 Frequently asked questions when someone dies

-Lovedays Solicitors have been helping people deal with loss for over 100 years.
+Lovedays Solicitors team are hugely experienced to help people cope with the loss of a loved one.
 To try and help you through the legal jargon we have put together some frequently asked questions.

 What should I do if my loved one has passed away?